 Eran los ojos, que me llamó la atención.
 Me sentía tan avergonzado sobre una mujer, que estaba allí pidiendo limosna, cuando me miró y me fijó sus ojos, porque no tenía algo para darle. y los ojos estaban muy centrado, diciendo que “dar mi misericordia por favor.”
 No sé, me sentía muy mal después porque no podría aliviar su dolor, su agonía, su sed, …

 From time to time I have this chance of talking to my good women friends in their down moments in their love life, in moments of separation, in moments of post-separation, or in moments of looking for another person to share love with.

 But this afternoon´s conversation with a close friend of mine made me write for the first time about an experience of love that we call in friendster "Complicated" status.
 Perhaps i was touched by the feelings that she had shared to me or perhaps because i had never shared my part in the last letting-go that i have had; perhaps because we share the same experience and the only difference is that this sharing is more of my part rather than sharing the part of the girl.

 What happens when someone fall in love with someone who have decided to serve the Lord in a life of celibacy, etc?
 Or perhaps it is better to ask the other way around, "What happens when a partner of a complicated relationship falls out of love?

-blogspot.com/ questions on faith and belief that perhaps had caught my attention.
+One good friend of mine had posted on his blog http://larazone xtraviada. blogspot.com/ questions on faith and belief that perhaps had caught my attention.
 I intended to write a comment but perhaps my Spanish is too bad so i decided to just write a bit of reflection and a response to his post here.